DETAILED ACTION

 Claim 16 recites, wherein facilitating the transaction between the first account and the second account includes facilitating a transfer of a digital asset between the first account and the second account using a distributed ledger.
 These limitations are also part of the abstract idea identified in claim 6, and the additional elements of a digital asset and distributed ledger are addressed in the Steps 2A2 and B as just applying generic computer components to the recited abstract limitations (MPEP 2106.05(f)) as in the claim 6 analysis above.
 Therefore, this claim is similarly rejected under the same rationale as claim 6, supra.

 Claim 17 recites, wherein providing the interactive element to the first user device includes automatically providing the interactive element to the first user device in response to the first factor of authentication.
-These limitations are also part of the abstract idea identified in claim 6, and the additional elements of interactive element and first user device are addressed in the Steps 2A2 and B as just applying generic computer components to the recited abstract limitations (MPEP 2106.05(f)) as in the claim 6 analysis above.
+These limitations are also part of the abstract idea identified in claim 6, and the additional elements of first user device are addressed in the Steps 2A2 and B as just applying generic computer components to the recited abstract limitations (MPEP 2106.05(f)) as in the claim 6 analysis above.
+These limitations are also part of the abstract idea identified in claim 6, and the additional elements of the interactive element are generally linking the use of the judicial exception to a particular technological environment or field of use, for the particular technology of QR bar codes (MPEP 2106.05(h)), and the claim fails to recite technological detail as to how the step of the judicial exception is accomplished.
 Therefore, this claim is similarly rejected under the same rationale as claim 6, supra.

 Claim 18 recites, further comprising: determining, as a third factor of authentication, and based on additional first context data from the first user device and additional second context data from the second user device, that the first user device and the second user device are within a second threshold distance of one another, wherein the second threshold distance is shorter than the threshold distance, and wherein facilitating the transaction is based on the first factor of authentication, the second factor of authentication, and the third factor of authentication.
 These limitations are also part of the abstract idea identified in claim 6, and the additional elements of first user device and second user device are addressed in the Steps 2A2 and B as just applying generic computer components to the recited abstract limitations (MPEP 2106.05(f)) as in the claim 6 analysis above.
 Therefore, this claim is similarly rejected under the same rationale as claim 6, supra.